What is it like to work at annex?

 How does annex produce?

-If your play is selected for the mainstage season, we invite you to participate in our production process.
+If your proposal is selected for Live Theatre or Annex TV, we invite you to participate in our production process.
 We'll read the script and provide feedback (or connect you with the right people), help you cast and bring on designers, and we coordinate the marketing, tech, and front of house.
 It's an intense partnership that is (ideally) rewarding for both sides.